caleb-stewart/caleb-stewart/README.md

 # 👋 Hello, I'm [Caleb Stewart](https://caleb-stewart.github.io)!

 🎓 Senior at Eastern Washington University, majoring in Computer Science (Graduating June 2025).
-💻 Passionate about data science and machine learning, with a focus on predictive modeling, data visualization, and analytics-driven solutions.
-I also enjoy backend development and have experience in server-side programming, API design, and database management.

 ## 📚 Current Coursework (Winter 2025):
 - Big Data Analytics